 One of the reasons we love mung beans is because they are a delightfully good source of protein and fiber, and they contain natural antioxidants.
 When these beans are split, their green hull is removed leaving little yellow halves.
 In this form, they are called yellow mung dal or split mung beans.
 This is the dal traditionally used in kitchari.

-At a whopping 12 grams per serving, green mung beans are a super potent source of plant based protein, which makes them a great staple for vegetarian and vegan diets.
+With a whopping 12 grams per serving, green mung beans are a super potent source of plant based protein, which makes them a great staple for vegetarian and vegan diets.

 In Ayurveda, mung sprouts are generally good for all doshas, but they are said to be best for pitta and kapha.
-A nice cool sprout salad could be a wonderful pitta pacifying addition to a summer picnic.
+A nice, cool sprout salad could be a wonderful pitta-pacifying addition to a summer picnic.

 Sprouted Mung Beans

 Measure out ¼—⅓ cup of dried green mung beans.
 Rinse the beans until the water runs clear.

 Add beans to sprouting vessel of choice.
 A sprouting jar with a mesh lid makes this process easy, as does using a fine-mesh colander.
 A mason jar is also a convenient option, using cheesecloth or plastic mesh secured with a rubber band for rinsing.

 Cover the mung beans with 1½ cups of room temperature water and soak overnight.
 The beans will swell to 3 or 4 times their original size!